We test over 50 fridges a year, putting them through a rigorous routine to make sure that they do well in every aspect of their performance.

 How do we know what's in retailers?
 We check current market figures to see what's selling well – typically this means Westinghouse, Fisher & Paykel, Haier, Mitsubishi Electric, Electrolux, Hisense, Samsung and LG.
 We'll also include models that you've requested – if a lot of members want it, we're going to test it.

 Once we've decided which fridges to test, our team of professional buyers purchase them anonymously at retail, just as you would.
 As a rule, we don't accept 'loan' fridges from manufacturers for our testing, which means we get the same fridge as any other consumer, not one that may have been 'tweaked' for better performance.
-This means you can be sure our test results will mirror what you'll experience in your own kitchen.
+It also means our test results will mirror what you'll experience in your own kitchen.

 How often we test fridges